bb-Ricardo/icinga-slack-bot/README.md

 >request a host status (or short "hs") of any or all hosts
 * service status (ss)
 >request a service status (or short "ss") of any or all services
+* status overview (so)
+>display a summary of current host and service status numbers

 ### Command status filter
 Following command filters are implemented